 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can cause a variety of comfort problems for homeowners, including:
+Filthy air filters can cause a number of comfort problems for homeowners, including:

 - Restricted airflow